alfiewoodland/InterviewTask/README.md

 You will be working with a Fines Management system that consists of a .NET API backend and a React frontend.
 Your goal is to implement filtering functionality across both layers.

-## Requirements

-### Overview
+### Requirements

 1. **Fork and Clone**
    - Use this repository template to create a new public repository on your own GitHub account
    - Clone your repository locally to begin working on the task

-2. **Frontend Implementation** (React/TypeScript)

-   - Implement filter components/controls (e.g., filter by fine type, date range, customer name, etc.)
-   - React to filter changes, make a request to the API and update the UI accordingly
-   - Add additional column requested in the task.

-3. **Backend Implementation** (.NET/C#)

-   - Implement API endpoint(s) to accept filter parameters
-   - Query the Entity Framework repository with the filters
-   - Ensure proper response structure and status codes
+2. **Implement Changes**
+   - Modify the API to return the additional field and support filtering fines
+   - Update the front end to display the new column and allow users to filter fines
+   - Carry out any additional improvements or refactoring as you see fit

-4. **Submit Your Work**
+3. **Submit Your Work**
-   - Push your completed solution to your forked repository
+   - Check in and push your completed solution to your repository
    - Ensure all code is committed and the repository is public (or accessible to reviewers)

 ## Your Task

-Extend and modify the API and frontend to include the following:
+Extend and modify the API and front end to include the following:

 ### Additional Columns

 Add the following column to the existing table of fines on the front end:

-**Customer Name** - The company name of the customer who received the fine.
-This can be found in the Customers repository.
+**Customer Name** - This should contain the `CompanyName` of the customer who received the fine.
+You will need to join the `Fines` and `Customers` data to retrieve this information.

 ### Filters

-Implement filters on the front end to allow users to filter fines on the following fields:
+Add filters to the front end for the following fields:

 1. **Fine Date** - Date picker
 2. **Fine Type** - Drop down / Select
 3. **Vehicle Registration** - Free text

+The user should be able to apply no filters, one filter, or multiple filters simultaneously.
+The front end should fetch data from the API and update based on the selected filters.

+### Other Considerations

+- Ensure proper response structure and status codes from the API
+- Consider perfomance and error handling where appropriate
+- Ensure tests pass

 ## Getting Started